NordThing/Health-PWA/README.md

-# Health-PWA
+# LIFE 24
 Daily Activity Tracker.
-It can track your activity and your weight.
+It can track your daily activity and your weight.

 # Motivation
 This project will hopefully ALWAYS be FREE but we are very glad for sponsors.